Senate passes $1.7 trillion omnibus spending package

 Sinema also voted for the measure, along with Sen. Thom Tillis (R-N.C.), who is working with her on immigration reform legislation, and Sens.
 Maggie Hassan (D-N.H.) and Jon Ossoff (D-Ga.).

-After that vote, Lee’s amendment failed on a straight party-line vote of 47 to 50.
+After that vote, Lee’s amendment failed on a straight party-line vote of 47-50.
 Three GOP senators missed the votes.

-Passage of the omnibus finishes Congress’s work on the 12 annual spending bills in one fell swoop after the Senate failed to pass a single regular appropriations bill before Thursday, well past the end of the Sept.
+Passage of the omnibus finishes Congress’s work on the 12 annual spending bills in one fell swoop after the Senate failed to pass a single regular appropriations bill before Thursday, well past the Sept.
 30 end of the fiscal year.

-A large group of Senate Republicans ended up voting for the final package but many of them expressed frustration that they had to vote on all the spending bills balled up in one package with only a couple of days to review the 4,155-page package.
+A large group of Senate Republicans ended up voting for the final package, but many of them expressed frustration that they had to vote on all the spending bills balled up in one package with only a couple of days to review the 4,155-page omnibus.

 “The process is a complete disaster,” said retiring Sen. Pat Toomey (R-Pa.), who voted against the legislation.

-House Republican Leader Kevin McCarthy (Calif.) met with Senate Republicans Wednesday to ask them to work with House Republicans more closely next year to avoid another scramble to pass a massive omnibus spending bill before Christmas next year.
+House Republican Leader Kevin McCarthy (Calif.) met with Senate Republicans Wednesday to ask them to work with House Republicans more closely next year to avoid another scramble to pass a massive omnibus spending bill before Christmas.